 The work of Holder, Thelwall and Bell has been taken a great deal further by modern linguistics, with the key initiative by Chomsky and Halle in 1968.
-Updating and completing what Holder called the true alphabet of nature, they applied the same mathematical approach to develop the theory of ‘distinctive features’ by which phonemes like the T in little are only partially pronounced, and correspondingly hard to learn.
+Updating and completing what Holder called the ‘true alphabet of nature’, they applied the same mathematical approach to develop the theory of ‘distinctive features’ defining the phonemes of human language.

-The tradition, initiated one by one by my awesome foursome, lived on in the the thinking of numerous teachers, researchers and other scholars, including the 1967 work of Elizabeth Plowden.
+The tradition, initiated one by one by my child-friendly five, lived on in the the thinking of numerous teachers, researchers and other scholars, including the 1967 work of Elizabeth Plowden.
 For those 400 years, as far as educational research was concerned, there was no countervailing movement with any significant effect until the black papers in education started to emerge in 1969.
-This is not to suggest that those papers ever deserved to have the effect they demonstrably did.
+This is not to suggest that those papers ever deserved to have the negative effect they did.